SHMUSHCOM/todo-project/notes.md

 - You work feature by feature?
 Or by technology
 - What should be responsible for filtering?
 - How to allow the number field to be empty?
 - How to set date to be relative?
+- Where should I put the CSS ...
+For example I want to set the widget of the tags, in the todo item.
+- What is GitHub fork, will it do something to my project?
+- I have two event handlers on the same button?
+How can I override them?
+- Should I use a component library?

+React Hook Forms

 **Course**
 - Sockets?